MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-application-insights.md

 * Restart the application.
 * Stop the deployment of application and then start it.

-Thus, when the data stored in Application Insights, it will contain all history of Azure Spring Cloud app instances created since the Java agent enabled.
-Which means you can see the application data created yesterday but deleted right now with specific the time range with last 24 hours from the portal of Application Insights.
+Thus, when the data stored in Application Insights, it contains all history of Azure Spring Cloud app instances created/deployed since the Java agent enabled.
+Which means you can see the application data created yesterday but deleted just now with specific the time range like `last 24 hours` from the portal of Application Insights.
 Take below scenarios as example.

 * You created one application around 8:00 AM today from Azure Spring Cloud with Java agent enabled, and then you deployed one jar file to this application around 8:10 AM today.
 After some testing, you may change the code and deploy one new jar file to this application around 8:30 AM today.
 Then you take a break and would like to check some data from Application Insights around 11:00 AM today.
   * You will see 3 instances with time range in last 24 hours from Application Map, Failures, Performance and Metrics.